Oz Brigade

-The 89th "Oz" Brigade ("Courage" in Hebrew) is a brigade of the Israel Defense Forces (IDF), dedicated entirely to special operations.
-It was established on December 27, 2015.
+The 89th Brigade "Oz" ("Courage" in Hebrew) is a special forces brigade of the Israel Defense Forces (IDF).
+It was established in December 2015.
 The new brigade, dubbed the Commando Brigade, is composed solely of infantry special-operations units removed from their previous chain of command structures to create a new tactical formation.
-Commanded by Aluf Mishne (Colonel) Avi Blut, the brigade operates as part of the 98th Division.
+Commanded by Colonel Omer Cohen, the brigade operates as part of the 98th Division.

 Ideation and development

 According to the IDF, the Commando Brigade is the brainchild of Lieutenant General Gadi Eisenkot and is the implementation of operational lessons learned during Operation Protective Edge in the summer of 2014 and the Second Lebanon War in 2006.
-According to the 98th Division Commander, the brigade is not only an integration of the elite teams of the Infantry Corps under one command, but also a body expected to lead operational and tactical thinking in order to establish a new warfare doctrine.
-The new Brigade, furthermore, is intended to provide special operations units a previously lacking centre of gravity.
+According to the 98th Division Commander, the brigade is an integration of the elite teams of the Infantry Corps under one command, and a body expected to lead operational and tactical thinking in order to establish a new warfare doctrine.
+The new Brigade is intended to provide special operations units a previously lacking centre of gravity.

 The concept of a commando brigade was developed by IDF Chief of Staff Gadi Eisenkot during the formulation of the 5-years military plan.
-The new brigade is said to draw further parallels between Israel's special forces and 75th Ranger Regiment.
+The new brigade is said to draw further parallels between Israel's special forces and the American 75th Ranger Regiment.

-Other special-operations units, Sayeret Matkal, Shayetet 13, Shaldag, Oketz and Yahalom will continue to operate independently.
+Other special-operations units, Sayeret Matkal, Shayetet 13, Shaldag, Oketz and Yahalom continue to operate independently.

-Structure
+Brigade organization

-The 89th Brigade consists of three (formerly four) special operations units of the IDF: The brigade had a fourth battalion, the now defunct Unit 845, or "Rimon", desert warfare unit, which was absorbed into Maglan on June 27, 2018.
+The 89th Brigade consists of three (formerly four) commando units of the IDF.
+The brigade had a fourth battalion, the now defunct Unit 845, or "Rimon", desert warfare unit, which was absorbed into Maglan in June 2018.
+It also has an elite transport unit tasked with transporting special operations soldiers to and from battlefields in a variety of conditions, assorted support units, and a commando training school.
+As of 2025, the brigade consists of: